Accounting Software Quick & Dirty Recommendations

 PeopleSoft, JD Edwards (PeopleSoft II), Baan, SYMIX, Epicor, and other

-process manufacturing, discrete manufacturing, distribution, and all the
+great customization, process manufacturing, discrete manufacturing,

-modules you need (except payroll).
-You can read our extensive 2005
+distribution, and all the modules you need (except payroll).
+Read my extensive 2005

 review of Axapta here: